biplabbose/SPPU2026/README.md

 JSim could be obtained from:
 https://www.imagwiki.nibib.nih.gov/physiome/JSim/download

-Check the instructions on the JSim website for installation and usage.
+Refer to the instructions on the JSim website for installation and usage details.

-If you are using a computer with the **Windows** operating system, download it from: https://www.imagwiki.nibib.nih.gov/physiome/jsim/download/win64
+If you are using a computer with the **Windows** operating system, download it from: https://www.imagwiki.nibib.nih.gov/physiome/jsim/download/win64 To download the latest JSim, click on the link `Download the current public release:` and save the file on your computer.
+It is a compressed file (Zip).
 Installation of JSim on Windows is straightforward.
 Unpack the zipped folder that you downloaded in a suitable directory on your computer.
 Inside that unpacked folder, you will find a sub-folder `win64\bin` (`win32\bin`) containing the file `jsim.bat`.
 Run that `.bat` file by double-clicking.
 The GUI of JSim will appear.
 You may create a shortcut of this .bat file on your desktop for easy access.